SooSL is software for deaf people. Hearing people can use it too, to learn a sign language.

 If you download SooSL Desktop to your computer, you may continue using it, even after we make a newer version available.
 However, we do not promise that your existing version will continue to work.
 If it stops working, we will sometimes try to make it work again.
 However, we do not promise to fix it.
 You may have to start using the newest version.

 We try to make SooSL work well, without bugs or malware.
 However, we do not promise these things.
-We are not responsible if SooSL does not work correctly, if it becomes infected with malware, or if it damages your computer or your data.
+We will not pay you or promise to fix things if SooSL does not work correctly, if it becomes infected with malware, or if it damages your computer or your data.

 We do not promise that information in SooSL, or any of the dictionaries in SooSL, is accurate, complete, up-to-date, ethical, legal or suitable for all audiences.
 However, if you tell us about information that you think should be changed, we will consider your request seriously.
-If your request is about one of the dictionaries in SooSL, we will send your request to its creator.
+If your request is about one of the dictionaries in SooSL, we will send your request to its creator and they will decide whether to change it.

 We want people of all ages to use SooSL.
 SooSL won’t hurt children.
 In fact, we believe it is good for children to learn a sign language.
 SooSL can help them learn it.